RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

 <details open>
 <summary><code>fromTimestamp</code></summary>

-is start timestamp for the range query (integer UNIX timestamp in milliseconds) or `-` to denote the timestamp of the earliest sample amongs all time series that passes `FILTER filter...`.
+is start timestamp for the range query (integer UNIX timestamp in milliseconds) or `-` to denote the timestamp of the earliest sample amongs all time series that passes `FILTER filterExpr...`.
 </details>

 <details open>
 <summary><code>toTimestamp</code></summary>

-is end timestamp for the range query (integer UNIX timestamp in milliseconds) or `+` to denote the timestamp of the latest sample amongs all time series that passes `FILTER filter...`.
+is end timestamp for the range query (integer UNIX timestamp in milliseconds) or `+` to denote the timestamp of the latest sample amongs all time series that passes `FILTER filterExpr...`.
 </details>

 <details open>
-<summary><code>FILTER filter...</code></summary>
+<summary><code>FILTER filterExpr...</code></summary>

 filters time series based on their labels and label values.
 Each filter expression has one of the following syntaxes: